shuLhan/dsv/README.md

 For more information see `dataset.go`.

 * Random pick rows with or without replacement
+* Random pick columns with or without replacement
 * Sort all columns using index from indirect-sort
 * Splitting dataset using numeric values
 * Splitting dataset using categorical values